EBS 2026학년도 수능완성 영어 2강

 기출 현장 연구의 중요성

-Some of ____ anthropologists insisted that one should at least spend significant time actually observing and talking to the people studied.
+Some ____ those anthropologists insisted that one should at least spend significant time actually observing and talking to the people studied.

-Early ethnographers such as Franz Boas and Alfred Cort Haddon typically traveled to the remote locations where the people in question lived and spent ____ few weeks to a few months there.
+Early ethnographers such as Franz Boas and Alfred Cort Haddon typically traveled to the remote locations where the people in question lived and spent a few weeks to a few months ____

 They sought out a local Western host who was familiar with the people and the area (such as a colonial ____ missionary, or businessman) and found accommodations through them.